Are there any requirements in order to be a guardian?

 Will I have my own room or will I be sharing?
 If so, with whom?

 - All rooms have double queen beds.
 You will most likely be staying with your veteran unless you are not a family member and of the opposite gender.
+If you are not sharing a room with your veteran you will be sharing with another guardian.

 What does the guardian fee cover, what other costs could there be?